SvetlanaSchmidt/informed_nlu/README.md

   and for contradiciton/no contradiction classes

 ## 3. Prepare prototypical data for evaluation with transformer models
-To download the "real-world" contradictions data:
+To download the "real-life" contradictions data from De Marneffe et ai., 2008 [3]:
-    - run `download_rte.py` to download the "real-world" contradictions [3]
+    - run `download_rte.py`

 To create the reduced datasets and combine them with prototypes:
-    - run `prototypes_dataset_prep.py` to create combined datasets with reduced SNLI human validated prototypes, real-world contradictions and structural contradictions from BBC news [2]
+    - run `prototypes_dataset_prep.py` to create combined datasets with reduced SNLI human validated prototypes, and additional real-life contradictions [3] and structural contradictions from BBC news [2]

 ## References: